The Orange County Register: Private equity

-2010s

 On July 25, 2012, The Orange County Register and six other papers were purchased by 2100 Trust LLC.
 The papers continued to operate under the Freedom Communications name.
-In December the Register changed its logo and branding, dropping "The" in favor of Orange County Register.
+That December, the Register changed its logo and branding, dropping "The" in favor of Orange County Register.
 A lawsuit was filed in October 2013 by the former owners of Freedom Communications against Aaron Kushner, principal of 2100 Trust, demanding that Kushner's company pay more than $17 million remaining on the sale.
 The Los Angeles Times wrote that Kushner, "a former greeting-card executive with no prior media experience," claimed that the prior owners had given him "inaccurate valuations for a host of crucial financial indicators" and that he faced "$62.3 million in unexpected financial liabilities as a result."
 On August 19, 2013, the Long Beach Register was launched as an edition of The Orange County Register serving the Long Beach, California, community.
 It was focused solely on community news, including city government, public and private education, local sports coverage, business and entertainment as an intended competitor to the Long Beach Press-Telegram.
 In addition, on January 20, 2014, The Press-Enterprise became an edition of The Orange County Register while maintaining coverage of the Inland Empire.
+That same month the company laid off 71 workers in Riverside and Santa Ana.

+In March 2014, Excélsior launched a Southern California edition called Unidos en el Sur de California.
 On April 16, 2014, The Orange County Register launched the Los Angeles Register, "more a print play than a digital one" serving Los Angeles County.
 It was the first time since the Herald-Examiner folded on November 1, 1989, that a main competitor to the Los Angeles Times was launched, this time intended to be "as local as one edition can be for the entire county."
 Five months later, Kushner announced in a company memo that the Los Angeles Register was ending publication effective immediately.
 Kushner wrote that "pundits and local competitors" will be quick to call the effort a failure while he believes that "not taking bold steps toward growth" would have been the true failure.
 The Long Beach Register became a Sunday-only publication in June 2014, and ceased publication in December 2014.
 In October the Los Angeles Times sued the Register for failing to pay more than $2 million to the Times for delivery services for the now-defunct Register newspapers in Los Angeles and Long Beach.
-In March 2014 the Los Angeles Superior Court granted the Times a $4.2 million writ of attachment to secure the ability of the Times to enforce a possible judgment in its favor.
+In March 2014, the Los Angeles County Superior Court granted the Times a $4.2 million writ of attachment to secure the ability of the Times to enforce a possible judgment in its favor.